 Spruce up any room with this blanket ladder.
 This DIY blanket ladder takes about 30 minutes to make and costs under 5 dollars!
 If you’re looking for a beginner woodworking project then this blanket ladder DIY project is the perfect project to put on your to-do list.

 So If you’re looking for a simple and inexpensive way to organize your blankets then you’re in the right place.
-In this post, I’m going to show you how simple it is to build a DIY blanket ladder which cost under $5.
+In this post, I’m going to show you how simple it is to build a DIY blanket ladder that costs under $5.
 This is a perfect beginner project.
 You don’t need power tools just a hand saw and a few other tools to complete this project.

 Adding some rustic decor with a blanket ladder